 Shortly before his accidental death in 1960, the President of the United States named Anderson an Alternate United States Delegate to the United Nations General Assembly.

 Anderson was educated at Kentucky State College, Wilberforce University, and Howard University School of Law.
 He won the Howard University Alumni Award in 1945, given for distinction in law and government.

 The Personnel Cabinet is honored to present the Anderson Medal as a perpetual memorial to a bona fide treasure of the Commonwealth of Kentucky.

 Nominees must be Kentuckians, either native or adopted.

 Nominees may be either living or deceased.

-The nominee's contribution must benefit individuals in at least one of the following protected classes: race, color, religion, sex, national origin, sexual orientation, gender identity, ancestry, age, disability, genetic information, political affiliation or veteran status.
+The nominee's contribution must benefit individuals in at least one of the following protected classes: race, color, religion, sex, national origin, sexual orientation, gender identity, ancestry, age, disability, genetic information, or veteran status.
 The nomination will be judged based on their achievements over an extended period of time.

 Nominations must specify the level of impact the nominee has made to their community, state or nation.

 Submit your nomination